Research Snapshot

 - Cyclicals and infrastructure: Copper strength often supports the broader industrial and infrastructure narrative.

-- Macro signal quality: When copper stays firm despite softer China headlines, the market is often telling you that supply and structural demand still matter more than one weak data point.
+- Macro indicator quality: When copper stays firm despite softer China headlines, the market is often telling you that supply and structural demand still matter more than one weak data point.

 Industry impact